Transforming An Iconic Building

 Q: Will Bennington ARPA money be used to support the Hale Resources housing portion of the project?

-A: No. Town ARPA funds will only be paying for work done to part of the building that the town would occupy.
+A: No. Town ARPA funds will be paying for work done to part of the building that the town would occupy.
 The residential portions that will be controlled by Hale Resources will be entirely their responsibility.

 Q: Will Community Development Block Grants go to the Hale Resources housing portion of the project?